auth0-samples/auth0-react-native-sample/01-Custom-Form/README.md

 ### iOS

-The Android project uses the callback scheme `auth0.samples.Auth0Sample`
+The ios project uses the callback scheme `auth0.samples.Auth0Sample`

 Add an entry to your **Allowed Callback URLs** in the [Auth0 Dashboard](https://manage.auth0.com/#/clients) with the value